 Dedicated to Sharing the Lessons of History

 The National Park Service operates Manzanar National Historic Site, where the restored camp auditorium now houses an Interpretive Center featuring 8,000 square feet of exhibits, audio-visual programs, and two theaters.
-The Interpretive Center stands as an educational resource and symbol of tolerance and understanding.
+The Interpretive Center stands not only as an educational resource but also as a symbol of tolerance and understanding.

 We need your help to create and sustain this unique and worthwhile endeavor.
 Click here to learn more about our educational mission.

 Friends of Manzanar P.O.
 Box 357 Independence, CA 93526 website design by Hapa Consulting Services - Los Angeles